solana-foundation/developer-content/docs/intro/quick-start.md

 The `create` function implements the logic for initializing a new message account's data.
 It takes two parameters:

-1. `ctx: Context<Create>`: Provides access to the accounts specified in the `Create` struct.
+1. `ctx: Context<Create>` - Provides access to the accounts specified in the `Create` struct.
-2. `message: String`: The user's message to be stored.
+2. `message: String` - The user's message to be stored.

-The body of the function then:
+The body of the function then performs the following logic:

 1. Print a message to program logs using the `msg!()` macro.